Circle K: Wage violations

-Frosters and Polar Pops
+Products

-Fountain drinks at Circle K are sold in Polar Pop cups, previously called Thirst Busters, are available in expanded polystyrene cups.
-In areas where polystyrene containers are illegal, plastic or paper cups are offered.
+Fountain drinks at Circle K are sold in Polar Pop cups, previously called Thirst Busters, and are available in expanded polystyrene cups.
+In areas where expanded polystyrene containers are illegal, plastic or paper cups are offered.
 The 52-ounce cups are plastic.
-Most American locations offer any size, 32 ounce or under for under $1 while 52oz or above cups are priced at over a dollar.
-The price point of its 44-ounce size (marketed as "Epic XL" in some regions) may vary, as it may be under or over $1, depending on region.
+Most American locations offer any size, 32 ounce or under, for under $1, while 52 ounces or above cups are priced at over a dollar.
+The price point of its 44-ounce size (marketed as "Epic XL" in some regions) may vary, as it may be under or over $1, depending on the region.

-The Polar Pop was first introduced in Bigfoot convenience stores by Johnson Oil Company in Columbus, Indiana, prior to its acquisition by Alimentation Couche-Tard.
-After the acquisition, the company began rebranding fountain drinks in other stores owned by Couche-Tard.
+The Polar Pop was first introduced in Bigfoot convenience stores by Johnson Oil Company in Columbus, Indiana, prior to its acquisition by Alimentation Couche-Tard in 2003.
+In 2005, Circle K filed a trademark for Polar Pop.
+In 2007, Circle K reached a settlement agreement with Polar Beverages regarding the use of the Polar Pop name.
 As of 2018, Circle K sells 17 Polar Pops every second in the United States.

 The Froster, which was introduced to Mac's stores in 1998, became very popular throughout Western Canada and Ontario.
 The American version of the Froster was introduced in 1999.

+Circle K locations in the Great Lakes division (Indiana, Kentucky, Michigan, Ohio, Pennsylvania and West Virginia) carry Lawson's branded chip dip, which while primarily a carryover from the former Lawson's/Dairy Mart stores also spread to stores within the Great Lakes division that Couche-Tard has acquired.
+Following the company's acquisition of GetGo in 2025, GetGo also started carrying Lawson's chip dip, though the locations divested to MAPCO was forced to stop selling it since it is a private label product of Circle K.